raipranav384/OSN_Assign_4_XV6/Report.md

 - Created 5 queues, to implement multi level queues that shift processes between  the queues with ageing
 - Created struct Que with following attributes
-  - head Pointer of proc type
+  - head index to the head of Queue
+  - tail index to the tail of Queue
-  - tail Pointer of proc type
+  - qarr array of struct proc pointers
   - int num_proc
 - (struct proc edits)

 - Updated `allocproc() ` to initialize the new structure attirbutes
-- Updated scheduler() to pick the process with highest priority
+- Updated `scheduler()` to pick the process in front of the queue, in the highest priority process
+- When a sleeping process is encountered, it is popped from the queue it is in, and its previous que_num, i.e `p_que_num` is saved, so that when it becomes runnable again, it is moved back into the same que, as long as it hasn't expired its time slice
+- When a process runs out of time slice, it is popped out of que and moved into the next que
+- If the process has waited for more time that `TICK_TIME` then it is popped from its current que and pushed into a higher que, as long as it is not in que 0.
+Its run_time is reset as well as wait time
 - Edited `usertrap()` to see if current process has expired its time slice or not